Lovin', Touchin', Squeezin'

-"Lovin', Touchin', Squeezin'" is a song by American rock group Journey released as a single in 1979 from the album Evolution.
+"Lovin', Touchin', Squeezin" is a song by American rock group Journey released as a single in 1979 from the album Evolution.
+Lyrically, the song is about a woman who is cheating on her boyfriend, the narrator, but at the end of the song the woman's lover is cheating on her.
+Distraught, the woman goes to the narrator in the hope that he will take her back, but he rebuffs her and tells her "Now it's your time, girl, to cry."

 Chart performance

 The song was Journey's first Top 40 hit in the United States, reaching No. 16 on the Billboard Hot 100 in November of that year.
-Outside the US, "Lovin', Touchin', Squeezin'" reached No. 12 in Canada and No. 37 in New Zealand.
+Outside the US, "Lovin', Touchin', Squeezin" reached No. 12 in Canada and No. 37 in New Zealand.

 Music video

 In July 1979, a music video was released for this song.
 It was directed by Bruce Gowers, best known for directing videos for Queen, Michael Jackson, and Prince.